spatialos/online-services/docs/content/workflows/service-account-cli.md

 ## Setup

+0. Fork or clone the Online Services repository: [github.com/spatialos/online-services](http://github.com/spatialos/online-services).<br>We recommend you create a fork of the repository so that you can make whatever customizations you want.
+0. Open a terminal window and navigate (`cd`) to `tools/ServiceAccountCLI`.
-Run `spatial auth login` before using the tool.
+0. Run `spatial auth login`.
 The tool uses your _own_ refresh token to authenticate with SpatialOS, and this will ensure it's up to date.

 ## Create a Platform service account